-It has also a rotating magnetic assembly driven from the engine.
+It has also a rotating magnetic assembly driven by the engine.

 The electromotive force induced in the secondary is insufficient to produce a spark.

-Consequently, it is transformed into the high voltage by the contact breaker in the primary circuit.
+Consequently, it is transformed into a high voltage by the contact breaker in the primary circuit.